Erisfiregamer1/llm-bot/README.md

 SUPABASE_SERVICE_ROLE_KEY=""
 ```

-3. Run the bot using Deno: `deno run --allow-net --allow-read --allow-env main.ts`
+3. Run the bot using Deno: `deno run --allow-net --allow-read --allow-env main.ts`<br>
   3.1: Or, run the direct file how you normally would.
 Check the Releases or Github Actions for the file.